longjl1/Time-to-mato/docs/crud-notes.md

 - [2024-08-14] added another reminder about task creation, inline edits, completion, and safe deletion without breaking the page rhythm.

 - [2024-08-22] added another reminder about task creation, inline edits, completion, and safe deletion without breaking the page rhythm.

+- [2024-09-29] added one more reminder that completed tasks should feel easy to reopen if the work needs another clean pass.